Emad-H/Bandgap-IP-Design-using-SKY130-technology-node/README.md

 ### Tools and PDK Setup

 The tools we shall use are NgSpice, Magic and Netgen; along with the Google SkyWater Open Source PDKs.
+All prerequisite layout and spice model files can be found [here](https://github.com/vsdip/vsdopen2021_bgr).

 **Setting up SkyWater PDK Libraries and Tech Files**